 Harry Dresden: And then it hit me.
 They were dealing with something far more dangerous than me, Harry Dresden, whose battered old Volkswagen was currently in the city impound.
 They were dealing with the potential demonic dark lord nightmare warlock they'd been busy fearing since I turned sixteen.
 They were dealing with the wizard who had faced the Heirs of Kemmler riding a zombie dinosaur, and emerged victorious from a fight that had flattened Morgan and Captain Luccio before they had even reached it.
 They were dealing with a man who had dropped a challenge to the entire Senior Council, and who had then actually showed, apparently willing to fight - on the shores of an entirely too creepy island in the middle of a freshwater sea.

-- In just the last two books, Harry took out the entire Red Court of Vampires, including several beings like low level gods in one go, came back from the dead, and became the Winter Knight.
-That's a lot of Type 5.
+In just the last two books, Harry took out the entire Red Court of Vampires, including several beings like low level gods in one go, came back from the dead, and became the Winter Knight.
+That's a lot of Dread.

-- Elva talked several enemy soldiers into insanity and suicide.
+Inheritance Cycle: Elva talked several enemy soldiers into insanity and suicide.
 Simultaneously.
 Despite the fact that she looks like she's 6 and actually much younger.
-Type 2.

-- The Keldara from Paladin Of Shadows are Type 5s.
+The Keldara from Paladin of Shadows are all Dreaded.
 In Unto the Breach, a Chechen leader notes that even the Spetznaz were only hated, not feared... but the Keldara are feared, and now even more so due to being trained by American special forces who are a double trouble of fear to the muj.

-- This is one of Polgara's favorite tactics in The Belgariad.
-In one of the prequels she explains that she reaches into her target's mind and shows them their biggest fears (type IV), and is quite amused when one of her targets turns out to fear her father, Belgarath.
+This is one of Polgara's favorite tactics in The Belgariad.
+In one of the prequels she explains that she reaches into her target's mind and shows them their biggest fears, and is quite amused when one of her targets turns out to fear her father, Belgarath.

-- In Another Fine Myth, Aahz claims to be a Type 5 when masquerading as a fellow demon hunter to the knight Quigley.
+In Another Fine Myth, Aahzclaims to be Dreaded when masquerading as a fellow demon hunter to the knight Quigley.

-- The Anla'Shok of Babylon 5 fame were known to train their warriors to use this tactic.
-(Type 3 and type 5)
+The Anla'Shok of Babylon 5 fame were known to train their warriors to exploit Intimidation and Dread.

-- In Doctor Who, the Doctor (at least in the new series) frequently uses the type 5 version of this as one of his typical Guile Hero tricks, although many of the bad guys are genuinely terrified of him.
+In Doctor Who, the Doctor (at least in the new series) frequently exploits his reputation as The Dreaded as one of his typical Guile Hero tricks, although many of the bad guys are genuinely terrified of him.